Protected Areas

 Alberta Discover Guide: N/A

-Access: Starting from the Bashaw intersection, head north on Highway 21, then make a right turn onto 50 Avenue.
-Take a left onto 52 Street, and after a distance of 0.7 km, make a right turn onto 55 Avenue.
-The entrance to the site will be located ahead.
+Access: From the Bashaw intersection, head north on Highway 21, turn right onto 50 Avenue, left onto 52 Street, then right onto 55 Avenue.
+The site entrance will be ahead.

 Partners: Town of Bashaw